Index or Summary of Anchor Links on Your Site

 Then just edit the summary links and place your personalized hashtags, until it looks like the example we left above.
 After doing this, just walk through the article through the H2 headers, select them and then go to the block options.

-In the H2 block options and other headers, you will find in the tab Advanced the option HTML anchor.
-Just put the ID you added in the summary in this field, without using the hashtag [#].
-WordPress will add automatically without the need to edit HTML.
+In the block options for H2 and other headings, you can find the option HTML Anchor in the Advanced tab.
+Just enter the ID you added to the table of contents in this field, without using the hashtag [#].
+WordPress will automatically add it without the need to edit HTML.

 Table of Content - WordPress Summary Plugin